yamin8000/AuthenticationService/README.md

 ## Description

-This service handles authentication functionalities.
+This service is a subset of the User Management System (UMS) that handles authentication functionalities.

 ## Features